 Do you know how long it’d take to pay it off?

 So what should you do?

 First, stop adding more debt.
 Step away from the credit cards.

-Secondly, transfer the balance to a lower-rate card or use a company like SoFi to lower your interest rate for you.
+Secondly, use a company like SoFi to lower your interest rate for you.

 Someone first told me about SoFi in college (when we were talking about student loan debt).